 The most popular vegetable stems we eat are celery, asparagus, rhubarb, broccoli, and cauliflower.
 You can easily determine an edible vegetable stem, and we frequently overlook vegetables that actually have edible stems.

 Vegetables play a vital role in our diets, providing essential nutrients and flavors.
-With a diverse range of vegetables available, you can enjoy a different variety each night of the week, ensuring a wealth of options.
+With the diverse range of vegetables available, you can enjoy a different variety each night of the week.
 Each vegetable can also be prepared in numerous ways.

 Claiming not to enjoy vegetables seems implausible, given the vast array of choices.
 Sometimes, the key to finding the healthiest and tastiest vegetable options lies in the way they are prepared or which part of the plant you consume.

 We typically eat the leaves, flowers, seeds, or actual fruits and vegetables of a plant, but we might overlook other edible parts.
 In some cases, you could be eating plant stems without even realizing it.